 Water is the most essential basic need for all human activities.
 In order to ensure potable water is available for both residential and commercial needs, proper treatment of water is crucial.
 However, increased efforts are needed to treat water due to scarcity and pollution.

 The goal of any individual or company is simple when it comes to the water treatment procedure – use as little of it as possible.
 While the end result is the same, the methods used could be quite different.
 For instance, there are disparate techniques in place for treating water in households and among commercial entities.

-Hard water causes much harm to industrial equipment used in commercial companies, so there is a greater need for processed water treatment.
+Hard water causes much harm to industrial equipment used in commercial facilities, so there is a greater need for processed water treatment.
 However at homes, you need not have such sophisticated technologies in place to treat water.
 Here are some of the main differences in different methods of water treatment:

 Household Water Treatment